Edentree Green Future Fund

 Water stewardship policy

-Fund has a policy which sets out their expectations for how investee assets should manage water
+Has a policy which sets out their expectations for how investee assets should manage their use of water - likely to focus on high users.

 Climate Change & Energy